Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 });
 ~~~

 The ship itself is moved along the circle surrounding the island.
 This is why an angle is the only necessary key for specifying the player's position.
-The direction is directly taken from the events stream and merged into the player's state, so that we don't need the events for representing the game's state.
+The direction is directly taken from the events stream and merged into the player's state, so that we don't need the events for representing the game state.

 The clock is needed to calculate the player's new position, telling us how much time has passed since the last frame, as described in [Game Loop with RxJS 5/Immutable.js].